health & wellbeing

 I eat my macadamias salted – are they still good for me?

-This is a tricky question!
 Macadamias are a naturally nutritious, whole food with many health benefits.
-Yet we know that too much sodium (salt) in the diet is unhealthy because it can contribute to high blood pressure and an increased risk of heart disease and stroke.
-In general, dietitians and nutritionists recommend you choose unsalted nuts or just add a little of your own salt to make them lightly salted.
+You’ll still get all the same nutrients from salted macadamias, yet we know that too much sodium (salt) in the diet is unhealthy because it can contribute to high blood pressure and an increased risk of heart disease and stroke.

 Can macadamia nuts be eaten as part of a low FODMAP diet?